mmatuska/mfsbsd/README.md

 e.g. /dev/ada0s1

 ## Build-time requirements
- - FreeBSD 11 or higher installed, tested on i386 or amd64
+ - FreeBSD 11 or higher installed, tested on i386, amd64, arm64
  - base.txz and kernel.txz from a FreeBSD 11 or higher distribution

 ## Runtime requirements